 Visits performed before July 1_must be invoiced no later than July 16.
 Visits performed on or after July 1 must be invoiced no later than August 20.
 In order to receive payment, teachers must submit all paperwork required by the Partnership and have completed the required number of home visits.
 If all home visits are not completed, the Partnership may adjust teacher payments accordingly, though teacher pay may not be docked as the result of an "attempted visit" in which the family was available for participation.
 The Partnership must clearly mark the last invoice as "FINAL".
-Payments will be made within 30 days after invo ıce ap pro val
+Payments will be made within 30 days after invoice approval.

-FIRST STEPS PROGRAM ACCOUNTABILITY STANDARDS Non-Exercical Cities Strategies
+FIRST STEPS PROGRAM ACCOUNTABILITY STANDARDS Non-Prevalent-Other Strategies